Soeg1916/tg-ai88/README.md

-# Telegram Content Processing Bot
+# Telegram Ai Based Bot

 A Telegram bot that processes web content and YouTube videos using Google APIs and web scraping techniques.